Hidden Conflicts in Neural Networks and Their Implications for Explainability

-In the supplement, we also show that the time complexity of CAFE is $\mathcal{O}(C \cdot \ldim{0})$, where $C$ is the cost of the forward function associated with the explained NN.
-We show that, with batching, the runtimes of CAFE are comparable to gradient-based methods and significantly better than methods requiring sampling.
+The asymptotic time complexity of CAFE is equivalent to the cost of the forward and backward functions associated with the explained model.
+In our experiments, we found that the runtimes of CAFE are comparable to those of other gradient-based methods and are significantly better compared to methods requiring extensive sampling.
+The detailed runtimes are reported in Appendix \ref{sec:comp-complexity-runtimes}.